caveljan/internet-principles/README.md

 ## Grounding of the 2nd Internet Principle

 If the 1st Internet Principle might appear to argue in favor of no regulation, it must be reminded that there are no paradises of absolute no regulation.
 And again as both history and literature have shown, deregulation can do the same if not more damage than pure regulation.

+## Grounding of the 3rd Internet Principle

+The sole reason technology exists is to have zero-cost, pain-free, always present&active security.

+Free actions always suspend the ethical.
+Be that the free action is to have a social account which will be data-mined, or is the free action of generosity which generates an open-source tool used by anyone that wants to use it. (e.g., Let's Encrypt)

+And there are operational costs, for now.
+But operational costs are no cost, for any current requirement (energy-wise, intellectual-wise) can be in the future envisaged as being surpassed (solar energy, machine automation).